 When applied in different countries or specific markets, ICC global codes enhance harmonization and coherence, yet they are flexible enough to accommodate variations in culture and societal rules and norms.
 Legislation and regulation are not always consistent across borders, and in such cases, marketers are expected to adhere to local rules and laws.

-General Definitions and Provisions on advertising and marketing communications
+General Definitions, Scope and Application

 General Definitions